 The headache for Jerry Jones and the NFL only grew larger in the years that followed as several lawsuits were filed due to the Super Bowl seating fiasco.

-The case resulted in the jury ruling in favor of the fans due to the NFL breaching the ticket contract due to the failure of having temporary seating available.
-The seven fans were awarded around $76,000, ranging from $5,700 to $22,000 to each person.
+The case resulted in the jury ruling in favor of the fans due to the NFL breaching the ticket contract and the failure to have temporary seating available.
+The seven fans were awarded around $76,000, ranging from $5,700 to $22,000 per person.